Limitations on device independent key secure against non signaling adversary via the squashed non-locality: Discussion and open problems

 The numerical estimate of the upper bound suggests that only a limited amount of key can be obtained from quantum devices with two binary inputs and two binary outputs via direct measurement followed by local operations and public communication.
 For the family of devices studied here, it is below $40\%$.
 Given characterization from \cite{Geometry-of-small-boxes} of the boundary of the quantum set, one can find limitations on the key rate obtained via quantum mechanics against a non-signaling adversary for the set of $(2,2,2,2)$ devices.
 It appears plausible that employing similar idea to the contextual set of observables may also lead to a novel measure of contextuality which upper bounds their private randomness content \cite{ran-context}.

 One of the most important problems which arise here is a dual one - whether the isotropic devices in $(2,2,2,2)$ scenario with less than $80\%$ weight of Popescu-Rohrlich box are key undistillable in general.
 We have shown that one can not distill them by MDLOPC operations, i.e., by direct measurements on device and LOPC operations.
 However, one might consider that grouping several of such devices together and distilling one of them via the so-called ``wirings'', could lead to a positive key if followed by MDLOPC operations.
 Although one can not exclude this case, it is rather improbable, because an action of wiring, within a group of wired devices, opens a possibility of the forward-signaling attack, as discovered in \cite{Rotem-Sha} and developed in \cite{Salwey-Wolf} (the two-way signaling case was excluded already in \cite{hanggi-2009b}).
 This is the reason why the non-signaling between individual devices seems necessary precondition of security in NSDI.
 In any case, extending presented results to a more general class of operations e.g., including {\it wirings}, is an important open problem.
 As a step in this direction, one can consider how the key rate changes if the honest parties have access to randomness private from Eve.
 Such randomness could be in principle used for performing general measurements.
+We have also demonstrated applicability of our bound in the $(3,2,2,2)$ scenario, giving a tighter bound to the one provided in \cite{acin-2006-8}.
+A more careful study, which takes into account all the extremal points of the non-signaling polytope in the $(3,2,2,2)$ scenario could be a basis for further tighter bounds.

-As the second of the main contributions, we have provided a method of constructing novel measures of non-locality and proved several important properties for one of them - the squashed non-locality.
+As the second of the main contributions, we have provided a method of constructing novel measures of nonlocality and proved several important properties for one of them - the squashed nonlocality.
 Among these properties are the monotonicity, convexity, and additivity.
-One property which is not considered here, the asymptotic continuity of the squashed non-locality, will be presented in the forthcoming contribution \cite{future}.
+One property which is not considered here, the asymptotic continuity of the squashed nonlocality, will be presented in the forthcoming contribution \cite{future}.